1904 City of London by-election

-The 1904 City of London by-election was a parliamentary by-election held in England on 9 February 1904 for the House of Commons constituency of City of London.
+The 1904 City of London by-election was a parliamentary by-election held in England on 9 February 1904 for the UK House of Commons constituency of City of London.

 The by-election was triggered by the disqualification of the sitting Conservative Party Member of Parliament (MP), Hon.
 Alban Gibbs.
 The 57-year-old Gibbs was re-elected unopposed.

 Vacancy

 Gibbs had been an MP for the City of London since the 1892 general election, when he was elected to succeed his father Hucks Gibbs.

 Alban Gibbs and his brother Vicary (MP for St Albans) were partners in the family business Antony Gibbs & Sons.
 This firm had organised the sale to the Admiralty of the two Swiftsure-class battleships, Triumph and Swiftsure, which had been constructed in England for the Chilean Navy.
 Financial difficulties prevented Chile from completing the purchase, and they were bought for the Royal Navy to prevent them from being purchased by Russia, which had made a cash offer for them.
 Vicary Gibbs told his constituents that if the ships had passed into the hands of a rival nation, the balance of power would have been significantly altered, and that Britain would have fallen behind in naval power relative to its rivals.